Cheryl A. Wilson

 In addition to focusing on the 19th century, I also write about and teach courses in women's literature, chick lit and young adult literature.
 Working in these areas raises questions about literary value—what "counts" as good literature or important literature and why should we be reading and talking about it?
 In studying these texts, we apply a range of critical and theoretical perspectives to questions about publication and popularity.

-Recently, I've become interested in the study of higher education and had the opportunity to collaborate with College of Arts and Sciences Dean Laura Bryan on Shaping Work-Life Culture in Higher Education: A Guide for Academic Leaders (Routledge, 2014).
+Recently, I've become interested in the study of higher education and had the opportunity to collaborate with former College of Arts and Sciences Dean Laura Bryan on Shaping Work-Life Culture in Higher Education: A Guide for Academic Leaders (Routledge, 2014).
 I look forward to continued collaborations with my colleagues and explorations in this field.

 When I'm not reading, writing or teaching, I'm often traveling.
 I enjoy following the footsteps of my favorite writers around England or in British archives, and recent trips have also included Japan, Turkey, Denmark, Norway and Italy.